-They all literally shrink down in their couch, hoping they are invisible, or try to run for their life with some excuse (“I forgot something important at work, I’ll be right back”)
+They all literally shrink down on their couch, hoping they are invisible or try to run for their lives with some excuse (“I forgot something important at work, I’ll be right back”)

 Do you wish you could get your husband to talk to you more – about his thoughts, his feelings, or just about his day?